 We are proud to share examples of how SW-PBS has been associated with positive outcomes for Missouri students and specifically those with disabilities.
-Overall schools implementing SW-PBS demonstrated patterns similar to the state as a whole, and non-SW-PBS schools for all students and students served with IEPs.
-The exception was in the Gold level schools that demonstrated modest improvement in both communication arts and math by all students and students served with IEPs.
+Overall schools implementing SW-PBS demonstrated patterns similar to 1) all Missouri schools and 2) Non-SW-PBS schools for all students and students served with IEPs (see graph on the next page).